GhaidaALruwais/cse15l-lab-reports/LabReport3.md

 ```
 In the code block above the path to the current directory is "/technical/biomed".
 I aim to find which
 of these three files contains clinical trials by using the pattern "clinical trials".
 Instead of using \* as the example
-before, I listed the files that I want the grep -l command to search in.
+before, I listed the files that I want the grep -l command to search.
 The result was the name of the file that contained
 "clinical trials".
 - if the specified files are not in the current working directory, an error will show saying that there is no file called "... "
-- if there are no files that match the pattern given, no file name will be returned.
+- if there are no files that match the pattern given, no name will be returned.
 - The grep -l "pattern "files" option is crucial when you want to edit a set/ collection of files that contain a certain pattern.
 For example, if you are building an app and you need to update files from last year that contain
 functionality that is no longer supported in the new IOS version.
 You already know the functionality that is no longer supported and the set of files from previous years, for example, the files with a name that contains 2020.
 You
 can use grep -l "pattern" "files" to look for the specific files that implement the outdated functionality.